cafjs/caf_session/README.md

 * Third, enough client state has to be piggybacked to requests, so that the client can know what was the last committed action before the crash.
 We use a `memento` for that (see {@link module:caf_session/proxy_session}).

-* Fourth, in case of a timeout or error it has to crash and start again the session.
+* Fourth, in case of a timeout or error, it has to crash and restart the session.
 When the session restarts it will receive the last `memento`, and use it to avoid duplicated requests.

-The key is that our client library (see {@link  external:caf_cli}) and the CA serialize all the requests within one session instance.
+The key is that our client library (see {@link  external:caf_cli}) and the CA serialize all the requests of a client within one session instance.
 Across sessions, nonces guarantee that only one session instance is active, and requests in other concurrent sessions will fail.

 ### Hello Persistent (see `examples/hellopersistent`)

-This example shows how to guarantee that bought items are not duplicated:
+This example shows how to guarantee that the items bought are not duplicated:

 ```
 exports.methods = {